 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 A thank you phone call from one of the main characters and a shoutout on Stef's TwitterEstimated delivery:

 A special thanks in the end credits of every episodeEstimated delivery:

 An autographed script and a copy of the series on DVD including bloopers and outtakesEstimated delivery:Ships anywhere in the world

 Pledge $250 or more

 An invite to the wrap party with cast and crew in New York CityEstimated delivery:

 A walk on role in an episodeEstimated delivery:

-Dinner for two at an upscale restaurant in New York City with a visit from a cast member.Estimated delivery:Ships within the US only
+Dinner for two at an upscale restaurant in New York City with a visit from a cast member.Estimated delivery:Only ships to: United States

 A producer credit on IMDB and in the credits.Estimated delivery: